reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 I lived that scenario, not just once.

 So, that's the motivation behind this article.
-Let's keep going to see a practical solution for this problem.
+Let's keep going to see a practical solution to this problem.

 ## Validating Properties at Startup
 Binding our configuration parameters to an object is a clean way to maintain them.
 This way **we can benefit from type-safety and find errors earlier**.